 Audience insights Twitter offers a LOT of information that could change the way you think about your followers, and just as importantly, about what you share with them.
 It’s a dashboard of analytics that shows who engaged with your Tweets and which potential audiences you can target.
 The dashboard looks like this:

 The next cool thing about the dashboard, is that you can gain insight into the times of day your Tweets are performing.
 Head over to the ‘Tweets’ tab at the top of your analytics insights and it will show you something that looks like this:

 Twitter audience insights: demographics

-First things first – head over to your Twitter analytics page and click Followers.
-This will take you to your audience insights section, where all the juicy new intel lives.
+Another thing you can check in your Twitter analytics page is Followers.
+This will take you to your audience insights section, where all the juicy intel lives.
 (Note: you may also go to ads.twitter.com, click “Analytics” on the top menu, and “Audience insights.”)